-Augustana College is widely recognized for its tradition of excellence in music.
+Augustana University is widely recognized for its tradition of excellence in music.
 Students graduate with a Bachelor of Arts degree with the following majors:

 - Music (Liberal Arts Major)